-Today we are going to put several pieces of the puzzle in place to not only greater oral health but whole being wellness.
+Today we are going to put several puzzle pieces in place to help us navigate not only to greater oral health but also to whole being wellness.

-In this month’s expert interview we dive deep with Dr. Mark Burhenne, a California-based dentist who specializes in helping patients address sleep issues and author of the #1 amazon best seller “The 8-Hour Sleep Paradox: How We Are Sleeping Our Way to Fatigue, Disease and Unhappiness”, into the connection between bruxism (grinding teeth), gum recession, snoring, adrenal fatigue and sleep apnea.
+In this month’s expert interview we do a dive deep with Dr. Mark Burhenne, a California-based dentist who specializes in helping patients address sleep issues.
+Dr. Burhenne is also the author of the #1 Amazon best seller, “The 8-Hour Sleep Paradox: How We Are Sleeping Our Way to Fatigue, Disease and Unhappiness”, which examines the connection between bruxism (grinding teeth), gum recession, snoring, adrenal fatigue, and sleep apnea.

 While it may seem like a weird stretch to discuss the relationship between gum recession and chronic fatigue, low sex drive, etc., after watching our interview with Dr. B, you’ll see how all these seemingly unrelated pieces fit together very well.

-In fact, Dr. B poses a very strong statement that frankly, he can back up…
+In fact, Dr. B poses a very strong statement that he can back up:

 “Sleep apnea is the most important health concern ever.”

 Now, that’s a pretty brash statement when you consider the impact of pesticides, GMOs, and other ‘global’ health issues.

 In today’s interview, Dr. B weaves the path through what it means if you grind your teeth at night, if you snore commonly, how these habits can be major signs of undiagnosed moderate sleep apnea, and how sleep apnea is a MAJOR cause of adrenal fatigue.